webketje/drawio-font-awesome/README.md

 ![How to load this library on desktop](/assets/load-desktop.png)
 </details>

+*If you can see the files but they look "disabled", try to rename them with the `.xml` extension via File Explorer, then reopen the <kbd>File</kbd> menu.*

 ### Load online

 Thanks to [jsdelivr](https://jsdelivr.com) you can load this library without downloading anything directly!